This statement applies to content published on this website www.biddenden.gov.uk.

 We know parts of this website are not fully accessible.
 For example:

-If you need information in a different format contact us and tell us and we'll do our best to accomodate your requirements and we will get back to you within 15 days:
+If you need information in a different format contact us and tell us and we'll do our best to accommodate your requirements and we will get back to you within 15 days:

 If you find any problems that are not listed on this page or you think we're not meeting the accessibility requirements, contact us.